zeldrislinux/temporary/README.md

 Estimated installation no.: 150-50

-How to use this repositor
+How to se this repositor
 -------------------

 * [Instructions if you want to develop AospExtended custom ROM as a developer](https://github.com/Apon77/mido-AospExtended-Apon77/blob/main/Instructions%20for%20developers.md)